Festival of Lights (New Plymouth)

-The TSB Festival of Lights is an annual event held in Pukekura Park, New Plymouth.
+The TSB Festival of Lights is an annual event held in Pukekura Park, New Plymouth, New Zealand.
 Running for free every year from mid-December to late January, it has a daytime and night time programme of events for people of all ages, with light installations illuminating the park.
 In 2021 the festival won the Best Local Government and NZ's Favourite Event Awards at the 2021 NZ Events Association Awards.